What is Loch Lyme Lodge?

-- You are free to follow your own rules within your cabin.
+- You are free to follow your own rules within your cabin and your group.

-- If you are somewhere that brings you close to others outside your group, we ask that you wear a mask.
+- If you are somewhere that brings you close to others outside your group, be respectful of their preferences.
 We will make disposable masks available.

-- If you leave the grounds, we ask that you follow best practices for masks and distancing.
+- If you leave the grounds, know that some communities and businesses have expectations about wearing masks and social distancing.